 We have a control framework in place to help prevent and detect potential fraud and dishonest activity.
-Our Statement of Ethics provides clear guidance to colleagues on appropriate behaviour, including guidance on how to raise any business conduct concerns they may have through an Open Door Communication Policy or through the local Ethics Committee.
-In addition, procedures are in place in respect of compliance with the UK Bribery Act and Foreign Corrupt Practises Act.
+Our Statement of Ethics provides clear guidance to colleagues on appropriate behaviour, including guidance on how to raise any business conduct concerns they may have.
+Colleagues can raise issues by contacting the independent Ethics hotline, or by contacting the Ethics team directly by email or phone.
+In addition, stringent procedures and regular monitoring is in place in respect of compliance with the UK Bribery Act and US Foreign Corrupt Practices Act.